VladimirKalachikhin/netAIS/README.md

 **eqavt5cdur7vbzoejquiwviok4tfexy32sggxdxujm75uiljqi5g27ad.onion**
 ~~All active group members are visible on [GaladrielMap](http://galadrielmap.hs-yachten.at/) [Live demo](http://130.61.159.53/map/)~~.
 Unfortunately, the Oracle Inc. turned out to be a crook, so the demo does not work.

+There are several [ready-to-use images available](https://github.com/VladimirKalachikhin/GaladrielMap-Demo-image/) that include the netAIS.
+Usually, you should open the `/netAIS/` path.

 ## Compatibility
 Linux, PHP7.